annujain/Campground-rating-app/README.md

 :-    Users can review campgrounds once, and edit or remove their review

-:-    User profiles include more information on the user (full name, email), their campgrounds, and the option to edit their profile or delete their account

 :-    User can log in or signup using username and password and they can create their own campgrounds